Get 50% OFF your starter box! Try now!

 These nutritional benefits are why Ollie uses rice in some of its recipes.
 In the Chicken Goodness recipe, rice is mixed with chicken, chicken gizzard, carrot, green peas, and more to create a balanced meal that meets the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.

 Yes!
 White rice—rice that has had the husk, bran, and germ removed—is a healthy part of a balanced diet for dogs.
 The absence of the husk makes white rice lower in fiber and slightly higher in calories and carbohydrates than brown rice.
-It’s easy on dogs’ digestive systems, making it a good choice for dogs experiencing GI distress, or who have a sensitive stomach.
+It’s easy on dogs’ digestive systems, making it a good choice for dogs experiencing GI distress or who have a sensitive stomachs.